KoKyaw-jolly/hrms-264/README.md

 ## Live Demo:

 You can test the system using the provided credentials.
-The application includes features like employee management, leave tracking, and payroll setup.
+The application includes features like employee management, leave tracking, attendance record and payroll setup.

 ---